PapenfussLab/proteindj/README.md

 Due to the inherently stochastic nature of protein design, often we see problematic results during the pipeline.
 It can save computation time to discard designs mid-pipeline that fail to meet success criteria.
 We have implemented three filtering stages that can be used to reject poor designs:

-- RFD Filtering - Filters designs according to the number of secondary structure elements and radius of gyration
+- Fold Filtering - Filters designs according to the number of secondary structure elements and radius of gyration.
 - Sequence Filtering - Filters designs according to the score of the generated sequence
 - AlphaFold2/Boltz-2 Filtering - Filters designs according to the quality of the structure prediction